CSS-Windows/WindowsDiag/UEX/UXTrace/README.md

 ```

 ## Compress and delete log folder(-Compress / -Delete)
+-Compress switch compresses log folder after stopping trace or collecting data.
+By default -Compress does not remove original log folder and it remains.
+If you want to remove the original log folder, use -delete option to remove it after compressing it.
 1. Compress log folder after stopping traces(-Compress)
 ```
 .\UXTrace.ps1 -start -Photo -Compress
     or
-.\UXTrace.ps1 -Stop -Compress
+.\UXTrace.ps1 -start -Photo -NoWait  // Don't set -Compress when use with -NoWait .\UXTrace.ps1 -Stop -Compress
     or
+.\UXTrace.ps1 -SetAutologger -Photo
 .\UXTrace.ps1 -StopAutoLogger -Compress
 ```
 2. If you want to delete log folder after compressing log folder and creating .zip file, you can delete original log folder using -Delete.